DAZAI0336/DAZAI0336/README.md

 ## Hi there 👋
-I just want to understand how to use the github, bucause I'm an undergraduate, and my major is computer sicence.
-This is my sceond year for studing CS, but I still don't know any thing about it.
-Now, I'm a intern for AI???
-How???
+I just want to understand how to use the github, bucause I'm an undergraduate, and my major is computer sicence./n This is my sceond year for studing CS, but I still don't know any thing about it./n Now, I'm a intern for AI???
+How???/n
 Some one help me, I feel I'm a idiot(not that smart) in my company QvQ...
 <!--
 **DAZAI0336/DAZAI0336** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.